 1. Coconut chutney (white)

 This white colored coconut chutney is the most popular one what most people have already tried.
 If you have tried idli or dosa at a restaurant then you have definitely noticed that idli, dosa etc are often served with sambar and this white colored coconut chuntey.
 I used to have plain dosa with this coconut chatni at a roadside stall in Rohini, Delhi.
 Those were very tasty and cheap too.
 I used to buy such plain dosa for Rs 10 in the year 2011.
 I found it healthier than having a butter naan thali.
-It is also very easy to make at home.
+It is also very easy to make at home too.
+Anybody can make this most common dosa chutney variety at home.
 But when I was in Nashik there I used to buy a packet of such coconut chatni only for Rs10.
 So during my days in Nashik, I hardly needed to make coconut chatni at home.

 Recipe: Grind 1.5 cups grated coconut, fried split chickpeas (chana dal) 1 garlic clove (optional) & 1/2 inch ginger, add 1/2 tablespoon water and make a smooth puree.
 Heat oil in a pan and add 2 teaspoons mustard seeds, 2 teaspoons of urad dal, pinches hing (asafoetida), 2 whole red chillies, curry leaves and saute till mustard seeds start cracking.
 Pour coconut puree, add pinches of salt and cook aroma of each spice mixed with coconut puree, switch off the fire and serve with dosa or soft & fluffy idli.